A lot or a little?

 Families can talk about where their own ancestors are from and how long the family has been here.

-How does the family in the movie resemble your own?
+How does the family in My Family (Mi Familia) resemble your own?

 Does the film devote too much time to the characters of Chucho and Jimmy, perhaps perpetuating certain stereotypes?